 Why Choose Distributed Software Development Team Model?

 Forming distributed software development teams allows for reaching a whole new level of productivity during the project life cycle.
 The distributed nature of this staffing model entails that most employees will likely work remotely.
 Before the COVID pandemic, leadership had been cautious about remote work, claiming it might decrease staff performance due to the lack of supervision and office discipline.
+However, after the COVID-19, the Statista report revealed that a majority of employees said that their company’s leadership trusted remote workers to be productive, with 54% believing all employees were trustworthy.

 While leadership is happy with the remote work results, employees are also not in a rush to return to the office.
 Globally, the percentage of remote workers increased drastically, rising from 20% in 2020 to 28% by 2023.
 The IT industry is, of course, the most prominent example, with 67% of its employees mainly working from home.
 The workforce is willing to work remotely due to flexible availability hours and the ability to work from any place.